 - 1. Students are expected to turn off cell phones during class time or in labs. - 2.
 Refrain from disruptive talking or socializing during class time. - 3.
 Be respectful of others regarding food or beverages in the classroom.
 Clean up your eating area and dispose of garbage. - 4.
 Recycle paper, bottles and cans in the appropriate containers. - 5.
-Students are expected to be punctual.
-Arrive on time for classes and remain for the duration of scheduled classes or related activities. - 6.
+Students are expected to arrive on time and to remain for the duration of scheduled classe. - 6.
 Children are not permitted in the classrooms. - 7.
 Students are expected to notify his/her instructor of any extenuating circumstances.

-Electronic Devices

-No unspecified electronic devices will be allowed in exams.
+Electronic Devices No unspecified electronic devices will be allowed in exams.